 revision is whatever revision of ESS happens to be current.
 Notably there are modes for JAGS and BUGS (a Stan major mode is also available through the package manager, though it isn't available in ESS at the moment).

 Onwards to Python.
+You can install Python with homebrew.
 Install Python (2.7.x) via homebrew (which obviates the need for a few hurdles such as

 PYTHONPATH).
 Also you can install Python 3 this way (